aprice/freenote/architecture.md

 ## Web UI and Embedded Content
 The web UI is a static HTML/CSS/JS site which interacts with the REST API.
-The content files are embedded using github.com/aprice/embed, and served directly by the application.
+The content files are embedded using `github.com/aprice/embed`, and served directly by the application.
+Given the `dev` build tag, static files will be served from disk, assuming the working directory is the `github.com/aprice/freenote` root.